 Lophophora diffusa, often referred to as the "false peyote," is native to a more limited area in the state of Querétaro, Mexico.
 Unlike Lophophora williamsii, it has a pale green color and lacks the psychoactive mescaline content.
 They grow a single head that produces small white flowers once mature.

-- Lophophora diffusa var. koehresii: This variation is distinguished by its more globular shape.
+- Lophophora diffusa var. koehresii: This variety is distinguished by its more globular shape.
 They produce white or light pink flowers similar to those of Lophophora williamsii, although the petals are typically longer and more pointed.

 - Lophophora diffusa var. fricii: Similar to the koehresii variety, only the flowers have a more pronounced and deeper pink hue.

-Variegated peyote display a striking array of colors, including white, yellow, and even pink, mixed with the usual green.
+- Variegation: Variegated peyote display a striking array of colors, including white, yellow, and even pink, mixed with the usual green.
 Variegation occurs due to a genetic mutation that affects chlorophyll production.
 Variegated peyote tends to grow more slowly than its non-variegated counterparts because the areas lacking chlorophyll are less efficient at photosynthesis.

 Conclusion